 Harry turned his head slightly to see Professor McGonagall standing up at the staff table looking quite alarmed.

-Harry wasn't so much stunned by her entering the conversation as he was the question she asked.
+Harry wasn't so much stunned by her entering the conversation as he was by the question she asked.
 Harry could feel his anger rising again.

-"What do I mean Professor?"
-He asked in a voice barely above a whisper.
+"What do I mean Professor?" asked in a voice barely above a whisper.
 "How can you ask that?" he asked much louder.
 "Surely you know what I'm talking about!"
 Harry was nearly screaming now.

 "Since my admittance to this institution I have had to save my best friend from a Mountain Troll, stare down a wraith in the forbidden forest during a damn school detention, almost get ripped to pieces by a Cerberus, near strangled to death by Devil Snare and was forced to kill one of my own Defense Professors when he was possessed by the aforementioned wraith!
-AND THAT WAS JUST FIRST FUCKING YEAR!"
-He screamed at the Scotswoman.
+AND THAT WAS JUST THE FIRST FUCKING YEAR!" he screamed at the Scotswoman.

 McGonagall paled and sat back down looking ashamed at her role in some of those events.

 Dumbledore raised a hand to try and get the boy to stop.
 "Mr. Potter...err Harry please.
-This is not the place for this-" but before Dumbledore could say any more he was interrupted by Harry's continued tirade.
+This is not the place for this-" But, before Dumbledore could say any more he was interrupted by Harry's continued tirade.

 "What's that you old goat?
 Don't want these secrets getting out?
 Well let's just GO ON SHALL WE?
-An entire school thinking I'm a dark wizard after I saved a Hufflepuff from a venomous snake about to attack him, running for my life from an entire goddamn colony of Acromantulas, and then having to slay a 1000 year old 60 foot Basilisk with no help except a sword, a talking hat, and your pet fire chicken.
+An entire school thinking I'm a dark wizard after I saved a Hufflepuff from a venomous snake, running for my life from an entire goddamn colony of Acromantulas, and then having to slay a 1000 year old 60 foot Basilisk with no help except a sword, a talking hat, and your pet fire chicken.
 By the way Headmaster how is it that such a monstrosity could travel through the halls unnoticed?
 Don't all the ghosts, elves and enchanted portraits of the castle report to you?
 Either you're incredibly unbelievably incompetent at keeping track of the happenings in this school or you honestly didn't care when students started getting petrified.
 I'm not sure which I'd rather be true."

 "Mr. Potter I must insist-" Dumbledore said worriedly while glancing at the shocked expressions of others in the hall.